CassidyZ-jpg/BIO_350_F25/README.md

 - playing around with adding pertubations
 - algebraic equation from Introduction to Quantitative Ecology
 - adjusted carrying capacities to see if the two species can coexist/be stable

+IC Assignment 5: Chapter 5 of Ecology Handbook
+- SIR (Susceptable, Infected, Removed) Model
+- worked independently
+- used comments/Copilot to help generate code
+- set parameters using the problem in the Handbook
+- ran the SIR model for t=30 days